Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 RISE has in-app audio guides that walk you through exercises like diaphragmatic breathing and progressive muscle relaxation.

-Need more advice on calming down?
-We’ve covered breathing exercises to do before bed here and how to sleep with anxiety here.
+We’ve covered more breathing exercises to do before bed here.

 {{ cta-mini }}

 Screens — including your phone, laptop, and TV — emit blue light.
 And blue light is one of the most disruptive wavelengths of light to your circadian rhythm.
-It pushes it back and suppresses melatonin production, meaning you may struggle to fall asleep at your usual bedtime.
+It pushes it back and suppresses melatonin production, meaning you may struggle to fall asleep at your usual bedtime, despite feeling sleepy and ready for bed.

 Avoiding electronic devices an hour or so before bed may help, but you don’t have to if you enjoy pre-bed screen time.
 The research is mixed, but a 2022 study found media use before bed was linked to an earlier bedtime.